The repetends of reduced fractions $a/b^k$ approach full complexity with an increasing $k$

 30pt

 \centerline{\bf Abstract}

-Let $b>1$ be a positive integer, we prove a criterion for complexity in g-ary expansions of rational fractions.
-We prove that for any purely periodic proper fraction a/b and all $j\geq 1$, each sequence of $j$ digits occurs in the g-ary repetend of $a/b^k$ with relative frequency that approaches $1/g^j$ for increasing $k$.
+In this paper, we prove a criterion for complexity in $g$-ary expansions of a rational fraction $a/b<1$ with gcd$(a,b)=1$.
+We prove that for any purely periodic proper fraction $a/b$ and all $j\geq 1$, each sequence of $j$ digits occurs in the $g$-ary repetend of $a/b^k$ with a relative frequency that approaches $1/g^j$ with an increasing $k$.
 The absolute frequencies can be calculated by means of a simple transition matrix.
 Let $(a_k)$ be a sequence of positive integers relatively prime to $b$.
-We prove that each sequence of $j$ digits occurs in the $g$-ary repetend of $a_k/b^k$ with a relative frequency that approaches $1/g^j$ for increasing $k$ unless all prime factors of $b$ divide the base $g\geq 2$.
+We prove that each sequence of $j$ digits occurs in the $g$-ary repetend of $a_k/b^k$ with a relative frequency that approaches $1/g^j$ with an increasing $k$, unless all prime factors of $b$ divide the base $g\geq 2$.

-\baselineskip=15pt 30pt
+\baselineskip=12.875pt 30pt